DyuthiVivek/Zense-Project/README.md

     - Turning off Two-Factor Authentication
     - Using `undetected_chromedriver`

     Unfortunately, `undetected_chromedriver` is unable to connect with ChromeDriver at times.
-Thw workaround for this is to kill existing ChromeDriver process and wait for a few seconds.
+The workaround for this is to kill any existing ChromeDriver process and wait for a few seconds.

 - **Browser Level Notifications**